dippas/DeleteNonio/README.md

 - <https://vidas.pt/>
 - <https://maxima.pt/>

+## Notes

+Due to recent changes in some sites like [oJogo.pt](https://ojogo.pt/) you will need a page refresh when finding the NONIO Popup

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.